 My first stop in Waterstones was the welcoming children’s section.
 It’s no surprise that many of my favourite books are those from my childhood.
 I was a voracious reader back then, my nose perpetually in a book.

-One of the first of my favourite books to catch my eye was a paperback copy of Louisa May Alcott’s ‘Little Women’.
+One of the first of my all time favourite books to catch my eye was a paperback copy of Louisa May Alcott’s ‘Little Women’.

 I adored Little Women as a young girl but have not re-read it in years.
 I decided to treat myself to a copy and asked one of the sales assistants to help me find one in hardcover.
 While I love paperbacks, an old fashioned hardcover book is always a treat.